caiosabadin/notes/sass/tutorial.md

 }
 ```

-It would give this CSS:
+And it would give this CSS:

 ```scss
 .button {